These rules attempt to embody the spirit of self-support and fairness for all riders.

 There are no team cars, there is NO SAG.

-Use local establishments - restaurants, convenience store and gas stations, microbreweries, motels, etc. Supporting local businesses is the proper thing to do during these types of self-supported adventures.
+Use local establishments - restaurants, convenience stores and gas stations, microbreweries, motels, etc. Supporting local businesses is the proper thing to do during these types of self-supported adventures.

 Friends and family may visit on course to offer encouragement but they must not offer any material support of any kind.
 You are responsible for maintaining communication with them as well.